seslabSJU/tinyIoT/README.md

 # Documentation

-We are managing our development documentation through GitHub files.📂 For more information, please see below.
+We are managing our development documentation through GitHub files.📂<br>
+For more information, please see below.<br>
 You can view our development process and documentation within these files!👀

 <a href = "https://github.com/seslabSJU/tinyIoT/tree/main/documents" target="_blank"><b>documentation</b></a>